dbstjswo505/DSDA/README.md

 # Indoor Person Identification with Radar Data.
-Pytorch code for person identification with radar data for five different targets related to paper: <i>Indoor Person Identification Using a Low-Power FMCW Radar</i>.
+Pytorch code for the 2022 Sensor Journal paper DSDA: Dual-scale Doppler Attention for Human Identification.

-Paper can be found at: https://ieeexplore.ieee.org/document/8333730
+Paper can be found at: